 Separation of Concerns

-So, one of the main reasons to use ViewModel is to separate so-called UI logic, which is responsible for “drawing on the screen”, from other application’s concerns:
+One of the main reasons to use ViewModel is to separate so-called UI logic, which is responsible for “drawing on the screen”, from other application’s concerns:

 When it comes to separation of UI logic, I personally use what I call MVC architectural pattern.
 It’s better than ViewModel-based MVVM because it incorporates the most important architectural insight in Android world – that Activities and Fragments shouldn’t contain UI logic at all.